Payment Ticket Options

 - Your citation is not for an offense committed in a construction zone when workers are present

-There is a $109.10 court cost fee in most cases that must be paid at the time of the request.
-If your offense occurred in a school zone, the court cost fee is $134.10.
+If eligible to take the defensive driving course, a court cost fee of $144.00 must be paid at the time of the request for offenses that did not occur in a school zone.
+If your offense occurred in a school zone, the court cost fee is $169.00.
 You will be granted 90 days to complete your course and return your certificate of completion and certified driving record.

 Defensive Driving Course CANNOT be taken without prior court approval and until your payment is received by this court.

 You must submit those items by your due date.
 If you fail to comply within the time allowed, you will receive a summons from the court and show cause why you failed to comply.
 If you fail to appear at the scheduled hearing, a warrant for your arrest may be issued.

 If you fail to show good cause or fail to attend the hearing, a judgment of guilty will be entered without further notice and the violation will appear on your driving or criminal record no later than 10 calendar days from the judgment date.
 You have 10 calendar days from the hearing date to either pay or appeal the judgment before a capias pro fine warrant is issued.